Thealexbarney/VGAudio/README.md

 Supports reading:
 * GENH

+The most recent release of the library can be found [on NuGet](https://www.nuget.org/packages/DspAdpcm/)

-Universal Windows app can be found [in the Windows Store](https://www.microsoft.com/store/apps/9nblggh4s2wn)
+The Universal Windows app can be found [in the Windows Store](https://www.microsoft.com/store/apps/9nblggh4s2wn)